dogezen/PyQmlSortFilterProxyModel/README.md

 # PyQmlSortFilterProxyModel
-PySide port of QML exposed QSortFilterProxyModel by oKcerG.

-This project is a basic PySide6 port of [https://github.com/oKcerG/SortFilterProxyModel](https://github.com/oKcerG/SortFilterProxyModel).
+This project is a python PySide6 port of [https://github.com/oKcerG/SortFilterProxyModel](https://github.com/oKcerG/SortFilterProxyModel); a QSortFilterProxyModel exposed to QML written by oKcerG.

 Please refer to oKcerG's documentation for usage as much of this implementation is based on oKcerG's implementation.